-When using IPv6 address, it is required to set an IPv6 router on the same network.
+When using IPv6 address, set an IPv6 router on the same network.
 Also, specify the same prefix and prefix length of IPv6 address for redundant control line function configured in the IPv6 router.

 B.6.1 Example of the Single system without NIC sharing